 The five minute Apgar score measures how well the baby is progressing.
 Again, a 7-10 score indicates a healthy baby, while a score of 6 or less indicates that further medical attention is needed.

 A low Apgar score may be an indication that the baby has neurological deficits caused by injuries suffered during the pregnancy or the birthing process.
-Contact Fitzgerald & Fitzgerald for a free consultation regarding low Apgar scores and medical malpractice.
+Contact The Fitzgerald Law Firm for a free consultation regarding low Apgar scores and medical malpractice.
 To contact the firm, please call toll-free at 1-800-323-9900 or submit the online contact form.
-Read some of the firm's birth injury cases involving medical malpractice and low Apgar scores.
+Read some of the firm’s birth injury cases involving medical malpractice and low Apgar scores.